spinframework/spin-python-sdk/examples/redis-trigger/README.md

-# Example: External Library
+# Example: Redis Trigger

-This is an example showcasing the use of an external library [`http-router`](https://pypi.org/project/http-router/) within a guest component.
+This is an example showcasing the use of a Redis trigger within a guest component.

 ## Preparing the Environment